 - Applied Piano

 - Instrumental Accompanying

 - M.M., D.M.A., Piano Performance, Pedagogy and Chamber Music, St. Petersburg State Conservatory

-Dr. Balakerskaia is a founding member of the “Ensemble da Camera of Washington” a trio of musicians from Brazil, Germany and Russia, based in Washington, DC., renowned across the country for their electrifying synergy, technical expertise and rich, evocative sound.
-The Ensemble has produced a number of notable recordings.
-The Ensemble is the Artists-in-Residence of the American Youth Philharmonic.
-They created the Chamber Music Program of the AYPO where they hold monthly masterclasses and perform a series of concerts.
+Dr. Balakerskaia is a founding member of the “Ensemble da Camera of Washington”, a trio of musicians from Brazil, Germany and Russia, based in Washington, D.C., and renowned internationally for their “extraordinary technical skill and musical perception.”
+(Joseph McLellan, Washington Post) The Ensemble has produced several well-praised recordings, while also acting as Artists-in-Residence of the American Youth Philharmonic.
+They created the Chamber Music Program of the AYPO, where they hold monthly masterclasses and perform a series of concerts.
 This program is supported by a generous grant from the National Endowment for the Arts.
-Dr. Balakerskaia also frequently collaborates with local and international artists for performances, as well as recordings.

-Dr. Balakerskaia received her Master of Music and Doctor of Musical Arts in Piano Performance, Pedagogy and Chamber Music from St. Petersburg State Conservatory, where she studied piano with Elena Gugel, Nadejda Golubovskaia, and chamber music with internationally renowned musician Tamara Fidler.
-Before moving to the United States, she served on the faculties of both the Moscow Conservatory and the St. Petersburg Conservatory.
+Dr. Balakerskaia received her Master of Music and Doctor of Musical Arts in Piano Performance, Pedagogy and Chamber Music from St. Petersburg State Conservatory, where she studied piano with Elena Gugel, Nadejda Golubovskaia, chamber music with Tamara Fidler, and accompanying with Sofia Vakman.

 Contact Dr. Balakerskaia: email@example.com